-By the time we neuter animals, the testosterone has already created permanent changes in the brain structure of your pet.
+1.Neutering will not change your pet’s personality.
+By the time we neuter animals, testosterone has already created permanent changes in your pet’s brain structure.
 Your pet’s identity as a male is firmly established.
-No matter what happens to his sexual organs, your pet can be equally affectionate, engaged, laid-back, or aggressive (except neutering does lower dog-on-dog aggression).
+No matter what happens to his sexual organs, your pet can be equally affectionate, engaged, laid-back, or aggressive (except for dog-on-dog aggression, which neutering does lower).

 3. Neutering can help keep your pet alive.
-Neutering vastly reduces the likelihood that your pet will wander or show dog-on-dog aggression (and therefore avoid dog fights).
-Free-roaming dogs in this day and age are just not safe.
+Neutering vastly reduces the likelihood that your pet will wander or show dog-on-dog aggression (and therefore avoid dogfights).
+Free-roaming dogs in this day and age are simply not safe.
 From being hit by a car to being poisoned or abused, it’s not an easy life for dogs who escape their human companions.
 Even ending up in a shelter is stressful and potentially fatal!
 Furthermore, in cats, early neutering lowers the likelihood of spraying urine to mark their territory.
 Many cats are relinquished to shelters for such behavioral problems.

-4) Neutering can help end overpopulation!
+4. Neutering can help end overpopulation!

 Finally, unneutered dogs and cats contribute to the overpopulation problem!
 2.4 million healthy, adoptable dogs and cats are put down in American shelters annually.
 There are litters of puppies and kittens born in/brought to shelters and rescue organizations across the United States.
-Before you think about breeding your pet, consider the risk factors of not neutering and the bounty of puppies and kittens available in neighborhoods across the country.
+Before you think about breeding your pet, consider the risk factors of not neutering and the bounty of puppies and kittens already available in neighborhoods across the country.

 Don’t fail to protect your pet—consider neutering to help ensure your pet and community’s well-being!